Garuda Indonesian Airways Flight 206: Aftermath

 The entire Kopassus team, including leader Lieutenant Colonel Sintong Panjaitan, were awarded the Bintang Sakti by the Indonesian government and were promoted.
 Achmad Kirang was posthumously double promoted.
+The incident also inspired the creation of a specialized counter terrorism unit named Den-81 Now Sat-81 Kopassus.

 In popular culture

 A film based on the incident was scheduled for production in 2014, but was cancelled due to financial issues.